type-injector/type-injector-lib/typedoc/classes/Logger.md

 Simple Logger implementation.

 Will only log errors to console.
-Provide an alternative implementation to log more details / log in a different was.
+Provide an alternative implementation to log more details / log in a different way.

 **`See`**